 - develop relationships with other employee groups

-- identify LGBT organizations for employee charitable donations/employer matching programs
+- identify LGBTQ organizations for employee charitable donations/employer matching programs

 - Recruitment and Business Strategy

-- work directly with LGBT groups at colleges, universities, graduate schools and professional associations
+- work directly with LGBTQ groups at colleges, universities, graduate schools and professional associations

 - sponsor external educational, networking and community service events consistent with the organization's mission

-- establish relationships with external organizations to provide pro bono services and in-kind donations to extend the brand and enhance internal competence on LGBT issues
+- establish relationships with external organizations to provide pro bono services and in-kind donations to extend the brand and enhance internal competence on LGBTQ issues

 - Leadership Development